GerryFAN0706/CreativeMomentumTransfer/README.md

 If you use these materials, please cite the original paper:

 Fan, G., Liu, D., Pan, L., & Huang, Y. (2025).
 Creative Momentum Transfer: How Timing and Labeling of AI Suggestions Shape Iterative Human Ideation. *Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI)*.
-(Note: Update with full citation details once available).